History of Limbuwan

 History of Limbuwan (Nepali: लिम्बुवानको ईतिहास Limbu: Yakthung lajee) is characterized by the close interaction of Limbuwan with its neighbours independent and semi-independent rule characterized by autonomy for most of its time.

-Limbuwan was incorporated to the Kingdom of Nepal by the means of collective Gorkha-Limbuwan 1774 Treaty with the kings of ten kingdoms of Limbuwan and their ministers.
+Limbuwan was incorporated to the Kingdom of Nepal by the means of collective Gorkha-Limbuwan 1774 AD.Treaty with the kings of ten kingdoms of Limbuwan and their ministers.

 Pre-history

 The first settlement of Eastern Nepal were the Yakthung in the hills and Dhimal,Meches and Koches in the Terai.
 The people to live permanently and call Limbuwan their home were the Yakthung people which were later known as Limbu people by the rest.
 They spoke Limbu language and practiced Yuma Sammang their ancestor's culture / traditions.